fmi-lab/up-group5/exams/exam0/README.md

 #### Problem 4 [BONUS]
 ##### Points: 5

-Write a program that takes n (positive) as argument and finds the first n Hamming numbers (also known as Regular numbers): https://en.wikipedia.org/wiki/Regular_number
+Write a program that takes n (positive) as argument and computes π (pi) using the first n members of the Wallis product: https://en.wikipedia.org/wiki/Wallis_product

 ---